spikebike/Backups-Done-Right-legacy/README.md

 	$ ./makecerts <your_email_address>

-## Technical Description
+## Technical Overview

 The walker tracks filesystem metadata in sqlite.
 During each walker invocation all configured directories are walked looking for new or changed files.
 Any new or changed files are encrypted (AES-256) and checksummed (SHA256).

 The walker then attempts to upload the encrypted blobs to the server.
-The servers public key is checked and if trusted any non-duplicated (sha256 blobs the server doesn't already have) files are uploaded.
+The servers public key is checked.
+Any non-duplicated (sha256 blobs the server doesn't already have) files are uploaded.

 Server <-> server connections are used to replicated blobs to the configured redundancy.
 Only known public keys are trusted and all communications happen over an SSL connection.